ml-explore/mlx-swift/Source/Mlx/Documentation.docc/Articles/unified-memory.md

 In the above, both the CPU and the GPU will perform the same add operation.
 The operations can (and likely will) be run in parallel since there are no dependencies between them.
-See <doc:Using-Streams> for more information the semantics of streams in MLX.
+See <doc:using-streams> for more information the semantics of streams in MLX.

 In the above `add` example, there are no dependencies between operations, so